dscheerens/ngx-transloco-markup/README.md

 Given a sequence of tokens and a specific position within that sequence, the token at that position must be an instance of `ColorStart`, so that will be our first check.
 This token will also give us the CSS color value needed later to construct rendering function.

 Once verified that the (sub)sequence starts with a `ColorStart` token, next we need to (recursively) transpile the contents up until the `COLOR_END` token.
-The transpile function receives a context object as third argument, which contains a `transpile` function that can be used to transpile the contents.
+You could implement that process yourself, however, the `context` object provides a `transpileUntil` function that already does exactly what we need.
-This will yield an array of `TranslationMarkupTranspiler` functions.
+Invoking this function will yield an array of `TranslationMarkupTranspiler` functions and the next unparsed offset (which will be the `COLOR_END` token).
 A possible implementation for the `transpile` function is shown below.

 ```typescript